techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 {% endhighlight %}
 &nbsp;

 which means your server is running.
-Fireup a browser and hit <a href="http://localhost:8080/helloworld">http://localhost:8080/helloworld</a>
+Fire up a browser and hit <a href="http://localhost:8080/helloworld">http://localhost:8080/helloworld</a>

 <h3>Further Reading</h3>